 Abstract.
 Recent research has demonstrated that hidden Markov model (HMM) analysis is an effective tool to classify atmospheric observations of the stably stratified nocturnal boundary layer (SBL) into weakly stable (wSBL) and very stable (vSBL) regimes.
 Here we consider the development of explicitly stochastic representations of SBL regime dynamics.
-First, we analyze analyze if HMM-based SBL regime statistics (the occurrence of regime transitions, subsequent transitions after

-- 5 the first, and very persistent nights) can be accurately represented by 'freely-running' stationary Markov chains (FSMC).
+First, we analyze whether HMM-based SBL regime statistics (the occurrence of regime transitions, subsequent transitions after the first, and very persistent nights) can be accurately represented by "freely running" stationary Markov chains (FSMCs).
 Our results show that despite the HMM-estimated regime statistics being relatively insensitive to the HMM transition probabilities, these statistics cannot all simultaneously be captured by a FSMC.
 Furthermore, by construction a FSMC cannot capture the observed non-Markov regime duration distributions.
-Using the HMM classification of data into wSBL and vSBL regimes, state-dependent transition probabilities conditioned on the bulk Richardson number (Ri_B) or the stratification are investigated. - 10 We find that conditioning on stratification produces more robust results than conditioning on Ri_B.
-A prototype explicitly stochastic parameterisation parameterization is developed based on stratification-dependent transition probabilities, in which turbulence pulses (representing intermittent turbulent turbulence events) are added during vSBL conditions.
-Experiments using an idealised idealized single column model demonstrate that such an approach can simulate realistic-looking SBL regime dynamics.
+Using the HMM classification of data into wSBL and vSBL regimes, state-dependent transition probabilities conditioned on the bulk Richardson number $(Ri{\rm B})$ or the stratification are investigated.
+We find that conditioning on stratification produces more robust results than conditioning on $Ri{\rm B}$.
+A prototype explicitly stochastic parameterization is developed based on stratification-dependent transition probabilities, in which turbulence pulses (representing intermittent turbulence events) are added during vSBL conditions.
+Experiments using an idealized single-column model demonstrate that such an approach can simulate realistic-looking SBL regime dynamics.

-15 1 Introduction
+1 Introduction

-A common classification scheme of the stably stratified atmospheric boundary layer (SBL) distinguishes between two distinct regimes, denoted the weakly and very stable boundary layers (respectively wSBL and vSBL, e.g. Mahrt, 1998a; Acevedo and Fitzjarrald, 2003; Mahrt, 2014; van Hooijdonk et al., 2015; Monahan et al., 2015; Vercauteren and Klein, 2015; Acevedo et al., 2016; Vignon et al., 2017b; Abraham and Monahan, 2019a, b, c, hereafter AM19a, AM19b, and AM19c).
-In this classification scheme the wSBL is characterised characterized by weak stratification, strong wind and shears which produce sufficient turbulence kinetic energy (TKE) to sustain continuous turbulence and vertical mixing despite the stable stratification (e.g. van de Wiel et al., 2012).
-The vSBL is characterised characterized by strong stratification, low wind speeds, and weak or intermit-teraterial exercised characterized by strong stratification, low wind speeds, and weak or intermittent turbulence such that vertical coupling of the atmospheric layers weakens.
-Very stable boundary layers are also sometimes found to display so-called upside down turbulence, in which TKE is generated aloft by strong shears and then transported downwards.
-Observational data as well as simulations show that, to a good approximation in horizontally homogenous conditions, the wSBL conforms to the classical understanding of turbulence in the atmospheric boundary layer, with turbulence quantities decreasing with height and near-surface profiles which are well-described by Monin-Obukhov similarity theory (MOST; e.g. Sorbjan, 1986; Mahrt, 1998a, b, 2014; Pahlow et al., 2001; Grachev et al., 2005, 2013).
-In the vSBL, on the other

-- 5 hand, turbulence profiles can decouple from the surface (Banta et al., 2007) and MOST breaks down (e.g. Derbyshire, 1999; Banta et al., 2007; Williams et al., 2013; Mahrt, 2011; Optis et al., 2015).
-Regime structures and transitions are poorly represented in weather and climate models, due both to coarse resolution (vertical and horizontal) and to an imperfect understanding of the diverse physical processes governing the SBL, particularly with regard to the vSBL to wSBL transitions (e.g Holtslag et al., 2013; Mahrt, 2014).
-In this study we analyse first analyze how well the statistics of SBL regime occupation and regime - 10 transitions can be described by a two-regime Markovian system, with the goal of using this information to develop a prototype explicitly stochastic parameterisations parameterization of turbulence in the SBL for models of weather and climate.
+A common classification scheme of the stably stratified atmospheric boundary layer (SBL) distinguishes between two distinct regimes, denoted the weakly and very stable boundary layers (respectively, wSBL and vSBL, e.g. Mahrt, 1998a, 2014; Acevedo and Fitzjarrald, 2003; van Hooijdonk et al., 2015; Monahan et al., 2015; Vercauteren and Klein, 2015; Acevedo et al., 2016; Vignon et al., 2017b; Abraham and Monahan, 2019, b, c, hereafter AM19a, AM19b, and AM19c).
+In this classification scheme the wSBL is characterized by weak stratification, strong wind, and shears which produce sufficient turbulence kinetic energy (TKE) to sustain continuous vertical mixing despite the stable stratification (e.g. van de Wiel et al., 2012).
+The vSBL is characterized by strong stratification, low wind speeds, and weak or intermittent turbulence such that vertical coupling of the atmospheric layers weakens.
+Very stable boundary layers are also sometimes found to display so-called upside-down turbulence, in which TKE is generated aloft by strong shears and then transported downwards.
+Observational data as well as simulations show that, to a good approximation in horizontally homogenous conditions, the wSBL conforms to the classical understanding of turbulence in the atmospheric boundary layer, with turbulence quantities decreasing with height and near-surface profiles which are well described by Monin-Obukhov similarity theory (MOST; e.g. Sorbjan, 1986; Mahrt, 1998a, b, 2014; Pahlow et al., 2001; Grachev et al., 2005, 2013).
+In the vSBL, on the other hand, turbulence profiles can decouple from the surface (Banta et al., 2007) and MOST breaks down (e.g. Derbyshire, 1999; Banta et al., 2007; Williams et al., 2013; Mahrt, 2011; Optis et al., 2015).
+Regime structures and transitions are poorly represented in weather and climate models, due both to coarse resolution (vertical and horizontal) and to an imperfect understanding of the diverse physical processes governing the SBL, particularly with regard to the vSBL to wSBL transitions (e.g. Holtslag et al., 2013; Mahrt, 2014).
+In this study we first analyze how well the statistics of SBL regime occupation and regime transitions can be described by a two-regime system, with the goal of using this information to develop a prototype explicitly stochastic parameterization of turbulence in the SBL for models of weather and climate.